-- The Celts believed that their enemies would be rendered powerless if their sacred tree was cut down.
+- The Celts believed their enemies would be rendered powerless if their sacred tree were cut down.

 - The Celts derived the meaning of rebirth from the seasonal changes they would see each tree go through(Summer to Winter and so on).

 - Rituals were often performed on the basis of birth and death, and rebirth.

-- It was believed that the roots of the tree penetrated depths of the lower world, branches of the tree reached out and stretched out to the heavens, and the trunk remained on the earth’s plain.
+- It was believed that the tree’s roots penetrated depths of the lower world, branches of the tree reached out and stretched out to the heavens, and the trunk remained on the earth’s plain.

 Other things to note about what the tree of life (Crann Bethadh) symbolizes

 It was believed that the tree was able to bless people with prosperity.
 The towering height of Oak trees is associated with qualities such as endurance and nobility.
 Basically, the bigger the tree, the more fertile the land and the more the settlement would thrive.

-The Oaktree is also known to attract lightning; this characteristic of the tree is considered to be of great importance by celts and in Celtic symbols.
+The Oaktree is also known to attract lightning; this tree characteristic is considered to be of great importance by celts and in Celtic symbols.